 Privacy Notice for DCG Students

-The Data Protection Act (2018) came into force on the 25th May 2018.
-It provides a comprehensive and modern framework for data protection in the UK, with stronger sanctions for malpractice.
-The Act sets new standards for protecting personal data, in accordance with the General Data Protection Regulation (GDPR), giving individual more control over use of their data, and providing them with new rights to move or delete personal data.
+The General Data Protection Regulations came into force on the 25th May 2018 and the Data Protection Act 2018 and UK GDPR is the UK’s implementation of these regulations.
+The Data Protection Act 2018 provides a comprehensive and modern framework for data protection in the UK, with stronger sanctions for malpractice.
+The Act sets standards for protecting personal data, in accordance with the UK General Data Protection Regulation (UK GDPR), giving individuals more control over use of their data, and providing them with new rights to move or delete personal data.

 DCG is committed to a policy of protecting the rights and privacy of Data Subjects (including, governors’ employees, students and others) in accordance with the Act.